BharathiRamachandran14/Sparsh-main/README.md

 ### Running the database

 Ensure you have PostgreSQL installed and running.
 Open up [pgAdmin](https://www.pgadmin.org/), and create a new login-enabled role with the name and password of your choice (that you will remember).
-Create a database whose owner is that new role, probably called `whale-spotting` or similar.
+Create a database whose owner is that new role, probably called `sparsh` or similar.
 Then, edit the file `database.env` to contain the information you just created!

 ### Running the backend